spikedoanz/public/wirehead-blog.md

 CHUNKSIZE: 10                   # size of chunks in MB for chunking data
 ```

-In order of increasing complexity, here's how to configure each component of wirehead
+In order of increasing complexity, here's how to configure each component of wirehead:

 ### 2. manager.py